The post Colosseum Private Tours appeared first on Colosseum Rome Tickets.

 The post Rome Tourist Map appeared first on Colosseum Rome Tickets.

-Italian Phrases for Travel
+]]>The post Italian Phrases for Travel appeared first on Colosseum Rome Tickets.

-Younger Romans may have a smattering of English, and in up-scale hotels and restaurants you should have few problems.
+]]>Younger Romans may have a smattering of English, and in up-scale hotels and restaurants you should have few problems.
 Most Italian words are pronounced as written, with each vowel arad consonant sounded.
 Consonants are generally the same as in English, except for c when followed by i or e, when it becomes the soft ch of ‘children’; otherwise, c is hard, as in the English ‘cat’.

 The same applies to g when followed by i or e—soft in giardino, as in the English ‘giant’; hard in gat to, as in ‘gate’.